 “Account holder” refers collectively to the Primary Account holder and any Joint Account holder;

-“Alert Messages” means the automated security alert messages and opt-in alert messages that we may send to you securely through the Mailbox accessible within the Services or by regular email to your primary email address or by text (SMS) message to your mobile phone number;
+“Alert Messages” means the automated security and low balance alert messages, and other opt-in alert messages, that we may send to you securely through the Mailbox accessible within the Services or by regular email to your primary email address or by text (SMS) messages to your mobile phone number;

 “Business Day” means a day other than a Saturday, Sunday, federal holiday or publicly-observed holiday in Saskatchewan;

 “Concentra”, “Wyth Financial”, “Wyth”, “our”, “we” or “us” means Concentra Bank;

 “Deposits Disclosure” means the disclosure statement required by law for our deposit products found here on our Website, and on Mobile Banking and Online Banking.
 The Deposits Disclosure shows interest information and fees for Accounts.
 Some deposit products described in the Deposits Disclosure may not be offered by us at this time or in the future.